Rita Cosby

-Rita Cosby (born November 18, 1964) is a television news anchor and correspondent, radio host, and best selling author.
-She is currently a special correspondent for the CBS syndicated program Inside Edition, specializing in interviewing newsmakers and political figures.
-Cosby has received three Emmy Awards, the Jack Anderson Award for investigative excellence, the Matrix Award, the Ellis Island Medal of Honor, and the Lech Walesa Freedom Award.
+Rita Cosby (born November 18, 1964) is an American television news anchor for Fox, MSNBC and NewsMax, as well as a best selling author.
+She is a host on the two-hour news show Saturday Report on Newsmax and a special correspondent for the CBS syndicated program Inside Edition, specializing in interviewing newsmakers and political figures.
+Cosby has the Jack Anderson Award for investigative excellence, the Matrix Award, the Ellis Island Medal of Honor, and the Lech Walesa Freedom Award.

 October 11, 2010, was declared "Rita Cosby Day" in the State of New York for her “extraordinary journalism and exemplary service on behalf of her community.”

 Biography

 The daughter of a Danish mother and a Polish father Richard Cosby (Ryszard Kossobudzki) who came to the United States after World War II, Cosby was born in Brooklyn, New York.
 She grew up in Greenwich, Connecticut, where she attended Greenwich High School and freelanced for the local paper.
 She earned her bachelor's degrees from the University of South Carolina.
 Cosby balanced college with a position at WACH-TV, the local FOX affiliate.
 After an internship working for Dan Rather on the CBS Evening News, Cosby found work as an anchor/reporter at KERO-TV in Bakersfield, California, and WBTV in Charlotte, North Carolina.